learn-co-curriculum/dsc-sql-database-data-types/README.md

 # SQL Column Data Types

 ## Overview
-In this lesson, we'll cover why specifying data types in a database matters as well as the different types of data you can store in a SQL database.
+In this lesson, we'll cover why specifying data types in a database matters as well as the different types of data you can store in a SQLite database.

 ## Objectives

 1. Explain how specifying column data types in a database restricts the data entered and allows for operations to be performed with predictable results
-2. List five different types of data you can store in a SQLite database.
+2. List four different types of data you can store in a SQLite database.
 3. Define three specific SQLite database types: Text, Integer, and Real.

 ## Why Do Data Types Matter?